Cognitive behavioural therapy (CBT)

-Next review due April 2024
+Next review due August 2026

 Cognitive behavioural therapy (CBT) is a type of talking therapy that can help to improve your mental health.
-It aims to change negative thoughts and beliefs you may have that can affect how you feel and behave.
+It aims to change negative thoughts and beliefs that can affect how you feel and behave.
 You’ll learn skills in CBT that may help you for the rest of your life.

-What does cognitive behavioural therapy (CBT) involve?
+About cognitive behavioural therapy (CBT)

 CBT is based on the idea that your thoughts and feelings, your physical symptoms, and your actions and behaviour are all linked.
-It aims to stop the cycle of negative thoughts and behaviour.
+It aims to reduce the cycle of negative thoughts and behaviour.
 You’ll learn how to recognise negative patterns in how you think or behave and how to change them.
 This means you can cope with these situations better.
 CBT is a combination of:

 - cognitive therapy, where you look at unhelpful or negative patterns of thinking